Heat a Home for Less

 While cadet and baseboard heaters are inexpensive to purchase and install, they have hidden costs.
 Due to inefficient heating, cadet and baseboard heaters use more energy and cost more to operate than SolaRay panels.
 Coupled with the fact that they often have (at best) 2-5 year warranties and typically will require replacement several times over the lifetime of a typical home (30+ years), homeowners will see their maintenance costs adding up to more than they expected.

-In contrast, SolaRay infrared radiant panels have a 20-year warranty and a 40 year expected lifetime according to the NAHB, the longest lifetime of ANY heating technology on the market today.
+In contrast, SolaRay infrared radiant panels have a Lifetime Warranty and a 40 year expected lifetime according to the NAHB, the longest lifetime of ANY heating technology on the market today.

 SolaRay – A Leader in Cost and Efficiency